metal-stack/cluster-api-provider-metal-stack/README.md

 > [!CAUTION]
 > This project is currently under heavy development and is not advised to be used in production any time soon.
-> Please use or stack on top of [Gardener](https://docs.metal-stack.io/stable/installation/deployment/#Gardener-with-metal-stack) instead.
+> Please use our stack on top of [Gardener](https://docs.metal-stack.io/stable/installation/deployment/#Gardener-with-metal-stack) instead.
 > User documentation will follow as soon.
 Until then head to our [CONTRIBUTING.md](/CONTRIBUTING.md)

 Currently we provide the following custom resources: